The person at the center of this case

 Start here

-Steven Allan Mencer, a 33-year-old crew member on the F/V Alaska Mist, fell overboard near the docks in Unalaska, Alaska on March 19, 2020.
+Steven Allan Mencer, a 33-year-old crew member on the fishing vessel F/V Alaska Mist, fell overboard near the docks in Unalaska, Alaska on March 19, 2020.
 Despite search efforts, he was not recovered and his fate remains unknown.
 Anyone with information about the incident or potential sightings is urged to contact the Alaska State Troopers.

 Try asking